 Huuso prepares its team members through a lengthy curriculum that includes classroom, hands-on, and field training.
-We go beyond being complaint to local laws and ordinances,
+We go beyond being compliant to local laws and ordinances.

 Meet the Huuso Family

-The three Reifsteck brother started Huuso to provide top-tier and personal care in hard times.
-Tim, Kevin, and Bryan all offer unique skills to the company but agree that in everything, the client’s care is most important.
-The brother have been in the industry for over 25 years and have master what it means to provide service with honor and respect.
+The three Reifsteck brothers started Huuso to provide top-tier and personal care in hard times.
+Tim, Kevin, and Bryan all offer unique skills to the company but agree that in everything, the client's care is most important.
+The brothers have been in the industry for over 25 years and have mastered what it means to provide service with honor and respect.

 Chief Casstevens joined the team to help with a law enforcement perspective.

 Steven Casstevens is the Chief of Police with the Buffalo Grove, IL Police Department.
 He retired in 2011 as an Assistant Chief with the Hoffman Estates, IL Police Department, where he served for nearly 30 years.
-He then served as Chief of Police with the Cary, IL Police Department for 2 ½ years prior to being hired in Buffalo Grove June of 2013.
+He then served as Chief of Police with the Cary, IL Police Department for 2 ½ years prior to being hired in Buffalo Grove in June of 2013.
 He began his law enforcement career in the Military Police with the U.S. Army’s 101st Airborne Division in 1976.

 Casstevens is a Past President of the Illinois Association of Chiefs of Police (ILACP).
 He is the Immediate Past President of the International Association of Chiefs of Police (IACP).
 He serves on the Executive Committee of “Fight Crime – Invest in Kids” as well Co-Chair of their National Leadership Council.
 He also serves on the Advisory Board for the Foundation for Advancing Alcohol Responsibility, the Board of Directors for L.E.A.D. – Law Enforcement Against Drugs, and the Executive Board of the Illinois Joint Terrorism Task Force (JTTF).